Steel clubs build strength that moves around you, not just up and down.

 Cue: keep it smooth.
 Not a lift.

-Inside Circle
+Inside circle

 The inside circle brings the club through a more inward path around the body.
 Slightly more technical than the others, it demands clean direction changes without losing position or letting the club drift.